errandjs/errand/README.md

 Errand provides task automation.
 Errand uses a list of tasks to complete jobs.
 Work is performed by [errand components](https://www.npmjs.com/search?q=keywords:errand&page=1&ranking=optimal).
 The [task list](https://github.com/errandjs/errand#example-task-list) is used to configure errand components.

-The objective is to create a useful set of components that can be used for digital marketing automation.
-Feel free to provide feedback and request new features in [issues](https://github.com/errandjs/errand-logger/issues).

 ## Usage

 ```